 Recently I posted about the century oak that fell during a late spring storm this year.
-I’m still kind of grieving the loss of my favorite tree, but the wood my tree trimmers saved me has fueled a couple fun projects – including building a log pile in the woods inoculated with several types of edible mushrooms.
+I’m still grieving the loss of my favorite tree, but the wood my tree trimmers saved me has fueled several fun projects – including building a log pile in the woods inoculated with several types of edible mushrooms.

 Once I selected the types I’d like to grow and determined that my recently fallen oak logs would be appropriate for those variety, I price compared and tried to find the cheapest sit that still seemed legit.
 I ended up ordering from EverythingMushrooms.com although and emailed question after my order went unanswered, my order was shipped promptly and seemed to contain healthy fungus (though I hardly think I’d know what bad fungus looked like!)
 It was a little surreal to pay $50+ to receive a priority mail box stuffed full of fungus!
 (2016 Update: While initially pleased with this company, I had a few questions post-“planting” and unfortunately all my emails about their products went unanswered)